syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/word-to-epub.md

 # Converting Word document to EPUB

-The Word document files are converted as EPUB v2.0 file format with few lines of code by using the Essential DocIO.
+The Word document files are converted as EPUB v2.0 file format with few lines of code by using the Essential&reg; DocIO.

 ## Assemblies and NuGet packages required